• Reading time:20 mins read

 • Doubtful success in finding small objects

-• Transmitter cable may need to be extended
+• The transmitter cable may need to be extended

 DAKOTA ALERT 4-MILE WIRELESS INTERCOM AND RADIO

 For large possessions, you need a tool with a large range.
-DAKOTA ALERT 4-MILE WIRELESS INTERCOM AND RADIO is one of the most distant intercoms that you can find in the civilian sector.
-This communication and notification system has 5 secure channels for communication with both all devices and with a separately selected walkie-talkie.
-Even if your neighbor decides to purchase the same system, you can protect yourself from interference and false signals by blocking one of the frequencies (151.82-154.60 MHz) for personal use.
+Dakota Alert 4-Mile Wireless Intercom And Radio are one of the most distant intercoms that you can find in the civilian sector.
+This communication and notification system has 5 secure channels for communication with both devices and with a separately selected walkie-talkie.
+Even if your neighbour decides to purchase the same system, you can protect yourself from interference and false signals by blocking one of the frequencies (151.82-154.60 MHz) for personal use.
 The strength of this kit is its powerful rechargeable batteries.
 The device can withstand 40 hours a working day, but can you?
 When both of you need a rest – put your working walkie-talkie on charge (which comes with the kit).

 Pros: